 Professor Dr. Janik Bastien Charlebois (Université du Quebec à Monstréal) is conducting research at the ZtG from July - August 2014 on intersexuality.

-Professor Dr. Vandana Joshi (Associate Professor, University of Delhi, India) is the Alexander-von-Humboldt Fellow for September 2012 - early 2014.
+Professor Dr. Vandana Joshi (Associate Professor, University of Delhi, India) was the Alexander-von-Humboldt Fellow for September 2012 - early 2014.
 She is working with Professor Claudia Bruns of the Institute for Cultural Studies and at the ZtG on her project "Wartime Sexuality: State Policies and Social Practices in Germany and Britain (1939-45).”

 Prasheela Karan (University of New South Wales, Sidney) worked at the ZtG on her dissertation project "Gender Mainstreaming of Microcredit Programs" from mid-July until mid-December 2013.